Forensic Consulting Services

 〰 〰 〰

 Michigan courts operate on a binary model: a judge is either licensed or removed.
 No mechanism exists for early detection, temporary relief, or structured transition when capacity declines.
-The Fit-Bench Act proposes a three-layer confidential assessment system — baseline evaluation at entry, monthly performance data capture using existing court systems, and a triggered confidential review when statistical thresholds are crossed.
+The Fit-Bench Act proposes a three-layer confidential assessment system — baseline evaluation at entry, monthly performance data capture, and triggered confidential review when statistical thresholds are crossed.

-This is what original policy work built on investigative infrastructure looks like.
+This is what the forensics-to-policy pipeline looks like in practice.
 Draft statutory language, a functional web-based scorecard application, and briefing materials are available on request.

 Read the full framework →